lucasabailey1-web/Portfolio-Analysis/README.md

 ## Real-World Limits

-Understanding what each tool can and cannot imply about a porfolio is as important as knowing what it produces.
+Understanding what each tool can and cannot imply is as important as knowing what it produces.

 **Cumulative vs Benchmark:** One good quarter could be luck, one bad quarter could be noise.
 Realistically, we need years of consistent outperformance across different market conditions before drawing any real conclusions.